Inbox Reports

 Click on the generated inbox report to view the insights.

-Composition of an Inbox Report
+Inbox Report Panels

 Insights